azsdk/azsdk-docs/05-Alerting-and-Monitoring/Readme.md

 you can define a search query and a respective alert for any hint of abnormal activity on that storage account.)

 ***Implement 'auto-correction' scripts***
-For critial resources which you want to never go out of compliance, you can implement 'auto-correct' scripts using search queries to define the condition that should trigger corrective action.
+For critical resources which you want to never go out of compliance, you can implement 'auto-correct' scripts using search queries to define the condition that should trigger corrective action.
 For most controls which are 'auto-correctable', the AzSDK can help you generate the 'auto-correct' script by using the -GenerateFixScript flag in the AzSDK scan commands such as Get-AzSDKAzureServicesSecurityStatus.

 ***Create views application-centric views***
 You can start by cloning the default view and make modifications to the queries underpinning the individual blades to make your own custom views.
-For exampe, you can modify the cloned view to monitor specific applications using the AzSDK OMS solution.
+For example, you can modify the cloned view to monitor specific applications using the AzSDK OMS solution.
 This can be done simply by filtering the default queries underpinning the blades by resource groups corresponding to one or more applications.
 You could monitor all apps via different blades in the same view or create multiple views - one for each application.